input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 *minting* and *burning* of some distinguished token.
 We call such a token a *wrapped token*.

-In general, the mechanism for which coins are transferred between sidechains and back at a fixed (or otherwise deterministic) exchange rate is a called a *two-way peg*[^refEnablingBlockchainInnovations].
+In general, the mechanism for which coins are transferred between sidechain and mainchain at a fixed (or otherwise deterministic) exchange rate is a called a *two-way peg*[^refEnablingBlockchainInnovations].

 We call the currently implemented mechanism which implements the two-way peg on